 Section 1.4 Effects of the Merger.
 The effects of the Merger will be as provided in this Agreement and in the applicable provisions of the DGCL and the NYCL.
-Without limiting the generality of the foregoing, at the Effective Time, all the assets and property of every description, and every interest in the assets and property, wherever located, and the rights, privileges, immunities, powers, franchises and authority of NAPW shall vest in the Surviving Subsidiary, and all obligations of NAPW shall become the obligations of the Surviving Subsidiary, and all obligations of the Surviving Subsidiary will be authorized to execute and deliver, in the name and on behalf of NAPW, any other actions and things to vest, perfect or confirm of record or otherwise in the Surviving Subsidiary any and all right, title and interest in, to and under any of the properties, assets or rights of NAPW.
+Without limiting the generality of the foregoing, at the Effective Time, all the assets and property of every description, and every interest in the assets and property, wherever located, and the rights, privileges, immunities, powers, franchises and authority of NAPW shall vest in the Surviving Subsidiary, and all obligations of NAPW shall become the obligations of the Surviving Subsidiary, all as provided in the DGCL, the NYCL and the other applicable Laws.
+At and after the Effective Time, the officers and directors of the Surviving Subsidiary will be authorized to execute and deliver, in the name and on behalf of NAPW, any other actions and things to vest, perfect or confirm of record or otherwise in the Surviving Subsidiary any and all right, title and interest in, to and under any of the properties, assets or rights of NAPW.
 From and after the Effective Time, PDN shall trade under the symbol "IPDN" on NASDAQ, as further determined by the PDN Board of Directors.